cesanta/mongoose/README.md

   have specific security requirements and run independent security audits, of which we get notified and in case of any issue, act similar to (3).

-# Supplement software

-This software is often used together with Mongoose:
-- [mjson](https://github.com/cesanta/mjson) - a JSON parser, emitter and
-  JSON-RPC engine.
-Used to implement
-  RESTful APIs that use JSON, or implement data exchange (e.g. over MQTT or Websocket) that use JSON for data encapsulation
-- [elk](https://github.com/cesanta/elk) - a tiny JavaScript engine.
-  Used to implement scripting support

 # Contributions